Melody (1953 film): Soundtrack

-Melody was released in the year 1953, some songs of the official soundtrack are "The Bird and the Cricket and the Willow Tree" by Sonny Burke.
+Melody soundtrack was released in 1953.
+One of the songs of the official soundtrack includes "The Bird and the Cricket and the Willow Tree" by Sonny Burke.
 It was sung by the Disney Studio Chorus over a sequence showing animated birds chirping, crickets rubbing their legs together, and wind blowing through a willow tree.
 The song has a pleasant tune and lyrics that are simply a list of these musical nature sounds.